Who8MyLunch/Jupyter_Canvas_Widget/README.md

   [#1194](https://github.com/jupyter-widgets/ipywidgets/pull/1194)

 ## Future Plans

 - Support for image change deltas

 # Work-in-Progress

-Ok, playing with various examples has revealed potential issues:
-- Setting data to null is not trivial
-- A canvas widget embedded inside a ipywidgets.Box widget overrides CSS display sizes.
-- I tried using the static HTML embed feature but couldn't get it to work.
-Might have been my fault.

-I need two methods for accepting new image data:
-- current method using data property.  no options, makes cetain assumptions.
-- explicit function like set_image_data(), allowing for complete control.
-The above property approach should call this function internally.

-Add support for zoom factor??

-## To Do
 - Consider capturing keyboard events when the canvas has focus
 - Update readme contents
 - Verify static HTML embed functionality